-- the ability to inspire
+- having the ability to inspire

-- creates an inclusive environment
+- creating an inclusive environment

-- is respectful
+- being respectful

-- has resilience and is adaptable
+- being resilient and adaptable

-- is calm and considered
+- being calm and considered

 - a critical thinker and a creative mind

-- sets appropriate boundaries
+- setting professional boundaries

-- safe-guarding adults
+- professional training in safe-guarding adults

-And the most important part, all whilst being professional.
+- and the most important part, all whilst being professional.

 None of these points call for a guru.
 As a teacher I do not need to be in a position of superior power to lead the class successfully.
 The caveat is that teaching and learning Tai Chi, Qigong and meditation is a different dynamic than traditional academia.
 It doesn’t mean that the qualities and skills of being a good teacher are disregarded.

 The temptation for teachers is to start to believe the hype.
 The ego takes hold and they become a guru with an echo chamber of followers.
 Humility is lost and replaced with ego, co-dependency, superiority and in some cases, bullying and gaslighting behaviours.
 For me personally, I don’t want to create a legion of students who are reliant on me and hang on my every word.
 I want my students to forge their own path, to reach their own goals, and to surpass me, to side step me or to dip in and out of my teachings.
 I make no judgements about my students choices.
 I am simply a guide.

 My goal is to show people a path towards improving health and well-being that perhaps they had not explored before.
-I teach practical and effective ways to boost the physiological function of the human body, to develop awareness of the physical self and to show the true meaning of the mind and body connection, all through the Classical Chinese movement and stillness practices.
+I teach practical and effective ways to boost the physiological functions of the human body, to develop awareness of the physical self and to show the true meaning of the mind and body connection, all through the Classical Chinese movement and stillness practices.